kailash-manasarovar/statement/docs/timeline/2023/november.md

 ![John 3 8](../../content/images/John-3-8.PNG)

-- I'm asked to research and write about the zero-knowledge engine and ask questions where necessary.
+- I'm asked to research and write about the zkEVM department's zero-knowledge engine and ask questions where necessary.
 - I do a good job.
 - I have an online chat about what I have prepared with Nadim.
 - As I'm interviewing, words fly by on my UI, *wow, you're an engineer*.